JIVE-TALK.COM

 The Blues Come to Texas.
 Paul Oliver and Mack McCormick’s Unfinished Book by Alan B. Govenar (ed.)
 (2019)

-In the 1950s and 1960s, any solid university library with a section on folklore, gospel music, American Studies, or African Studies would probably have a number of standard works on the subjects, as back then there were just rather few academic books on music, musical culture and its relatedness to African cultures and the rural US.
+In the 1950s and 1960s, any solid university library with a section on folklore, gospel music, American Studies, or African Studies would probably have a number of standard works on the subjects, as back then there were rather few academic books on music, musical culture and its relatedness to African cultures and the rural US.

-It is very likely that some of those books would be authored by one Paul Oliver, English native, who at that time was one of the most important writers on jazz and blues in England (author of such classics as Blues Fell This Morning and Conversation with the Blues).
-Simply because there was nobody else who could (and would) do it.
+It is very likely that some of those books would be authored by one Paul Oliver, English native, who at that time was one of the most important writers on jazz and blues in England (author of such classics as Blues Fell This Morning and Conversation with the Blues), simply because there was nobody else who could (and would) do it.
 Following several careers as album cover designer, journalist and researcher, he also wrote hundreds of liner note texts for American recordings and authored countess essays and record reviews.

 In the late 1950s, both authors, one in the US, one in England, agreed on a common project: to write a book on Texas blues.
 At least, that was the plan.